Mt Huashan Hiking Trail

 At the end of Jinsud Pass, there is a choice:

-Many people continue to the West Peak for a good reason: The West Peak route is quite safe. the perilous The perilous climb is located at the North Peak.
+Many people continue to the West Peak for a good reason: The West Peak route is quite safe.
+Plus Zhenyue Palace is up ahead.

 NEXT UP: